 The projects funded by the Grants can be divided into five categories:

 - Innovation, research, education and competitiveness

 - Social inclusion, youth employment and poverty reduction

 - Environment, energy, climate change and low carbon economy

 - Culture, civil society, good governance and fundamental rights and freedoms

 Iceland's Participation in the Collaboration Programmes of the EEA Grants Beneficiary States

 The EEA/EFTA states negotiate with the beneficiary states on which focus areas receive grants in each state and at the same time which schemes are operated as collaboration schemes in cooperation with the agencies of the EEA/EFTA states.
 During the current funding period of EEA Grants, ending at year-end 2017, about half of 150 programmes were operated as collaboration programmes.
 Thereof, three geothermal programmes operated in collaboration with The National Energy Authority and one research programme, and 11 scholarship programmes in collaboration with The Icelandic Centre for Research.

 In addition to the above collaboration programmes, Icelandic companies, NGOs and agencies participate in various projects supported by the EEA Grants.

-In this partner database you will find concept ideas and examples of best practice projects from Icelandic organisations with expertise and interest in bilateral cooperation on gender equality.
+In our partner database you will find concept ideas and examples of best practice projects from Icelandic organisations with expertise and interest in bilateral cooperation.Partner database